120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 56. What factors do you want me to work more on?

-One-on-one meeting questions employees should ask around company culture and motivation
+One-on-one meeting questions employees should ask about company culture and motivation

 57. How can I get involved in workplace culture?